silogen/kaiwo/README.md

 Kueue Cluster Queue
 Kueue Local Queue

+TODO, describe submit

-- code must be in /workload dir if already mounted in the image
+- code must be in /workload dir if code already mounted in the image
 - Describe commands and flags (Number of GPUs and path are required.
 Path must include entrypoint file at minimum)
 - Multi-node workloads become single-node by adjustting GPU requests (notice also changes to VLLM pipeline parallel)
 - recommendation to use separate cluster for online inference workloads (due to resource contention)